0xhb/Labs-Documentation/docs/GCPGoat/VM Privilege Escalation.md

 ![List of compute instances showing admin-vm](GCPGoat%20Screenshots/GCPGoat-Lab03/GCPGoat-Lab03-08.png)

 We've identified another VM named **admin-vm**.
-Note the public IP address for this instance.
+Keep the public IP address for this instance, we will need it after.

+We will access this VM by modifying its metadata.

 ### Phase 4: Privilege Escalation via Metadata Modification